Frequently Asked Questions

-A: Our massage program at BMS is 651 hours and runs approximately seven and a half months depending on time off due to holidays.
-The Esthetics Program is 780 hours and takes approximately nine months.
-The bilingual program is 513 hours and runs a little over six months.
+A: The Bilingual and Traditional Massage program at WSA is 660 hours and runs approximately eight months depending on time off due to holidays.
+The Esthetics program is 780 hours and takes approximately nine months.
 The Reflexology program is 207 hours and can be completed in just a few months.

 Q: Do you have financial aid available?
 How much is tuition?

 A: No state or federal financial aid is available.
-However, Bellevue Massage School does work with students to set up affordable payment plans if necessary.
+However, WSA does work with students to set up affordable payment plans if necessary.
 Every student has an individual financial plan.
 Worker Retraining funding and VA funding are available to those who qualify.
-Tuition for the Massage program is $13,500.00 plus the cost of books and supplies.
+Tuition for the Massage programs is $13,500.00 plus the cost of books and supplies.
 The Esthetics program is $12,500.00 plus the cost of books and supplies.
-The Bilingual Massage program is $9,000.00 plus the cost of books and supplies.
 Lastly the Reflexology program tuition is $3,750.00 plus the cost of supplies.
 Some discounts and scholarships are available to those who qualify.

 Q: What days and times are classes?